-

 Professional Policing Degree (PPD)

-The route for individuals who are in their final year of, or who have completed a degree in professional policing.
-This route involves two years of training.
+The route is suited for individuals who are in their final year of, or who have completed a degree in Professional Policing.
+This route involves two-years of training and once completed, you can apply to join as a new police officer.

 -

 There is more than one way to begin or return to a career in policing at Avon and Somerset Police.
-Whether you are transferring from another force, returning after a break, looking to contribute as a special constable, or join as a member of staff – there are a range of alternative routes available.
+Whether you are transferring from another force, returning after a break, looking to contribute as a special constable or joining as a member of staff, there are a range of alternative routes available.

 -